Cosmian/-secure_computation_Titanic_example/README.md

 ### Step 4
-Run the notebook and follow your computation on the Cosmian console[console.cosmian.com/](https://console.cosmian.com).
+Run the notebook and follow your computation on the [Cosmian console](https://console.cosmian.com).